 - Examining the relationship between the food product label and advertising and promotion

-- Distinguishing “claims made” from “claims substantiated”
+- Differentiating “claims made” from “claims substantiated”

 - Understanding what you can and cannot say in food advertising and promotion